Updated July 2020!

 Why Should You Care?

-If you do decide to go with a paid Kodi add-on or IPTV subscription, go with a month-to-month plan using a secure method of payment like Bitcoin.
-That way it will limit your exposure if they decide to go belly-up.
+If you do decide to go with a paid Kodi addon or IPTV subscription, go with a month-to-month plan using a secure method of payment like Bitcoin.
+That way, it will limit your exposure if they decide to go belly-up.

-5. All Those SD Streams Are Going To Look Like Crap.
+5. All Those SD Streams Are Going To Look Like Crap

 You bought a 4K TV, right?
-If not, you’ve at least got a 1080p HD TV?
+If not, you’ve at least got a 1080p HD TV.

 So, why are you satisfied with Standard Definition (SD) streams?

 Many of the streams you’ll see on these IPTV services are in SD, which is around 480p.
-(Side note: Technically this is “enhanced definition,” not “standard definition”, but the term “enhanced definition” has gone away over the past few years).
+(Side note: Technically, this is “enhanced definition,” not “standard definition,” but the term “enhanced definition” has gone away over the past few years).

 Simply put: You’re not getting your money’s worth out of that TV if you’re using it to play crappy streams at low resolution.